Best mountain bike brakes 2023 – our pick of the most reliable and effective MTB stoppers

 (Image credit: Red Bull Content Pool)

-On the other hand, there are many other reputable options out there such as Hope, Clarks, Magura and Hayes, each of which delivers impressive and trustworthy performance.
-Shimano shouldn't be written off as a reliable option either - the Japanese brand offers some impressive options which span everything from entry-level Deore to its full-on race-bred XTR mountain bike brakes.
+On the other hand, there are many other reputable brakes out there such as those from Magura and Hayes, each of which delivers impressive and trustworthy performance.
+Shimano shouldn't be written off either – the Japanese brand offers some impressive options that span everything from entry-level Deore to its full-on race-bred XTR mountain bike brakes.

 Best mountain bike brakes